r-tiratira/BMEN509-Project/README.md

 1. Log into [kaggle](https://www.kaggle.com/).
 2. Create new notebook.
 3. Import [`segmentation.ipynb`](./segmentation.ipynb) (File > Import > Select file...).
 4. To speed up the training, we recommend enabling the acceleration (Settings > Accelerator > GPU P100).
 Please note, even with acceleration, this process will take around **an hour**.
+NOTE: your account must have a phone number verified for this option to become available.
 5. Run the notebook.